Keepers Cottage, Wood Lane, Butleigh, Somerset, BA6 8TR

 Our rural position totally surrounded by fields and woods means that we are an absolute haven for wildlife with bats, owls, deer and hare to be seen in the garden and adjoining fields.
 For walkers there are numerous footpaths on our doorstep, and the second leg of the well-known, long distance ‘Mendip ring’ walk starts just along the lane in Butleigh.
 In fact for those who are interested in walking, cycling, watching wildlife, or just exploring the Somerset countryside and historic towns and villages, Keepers Cottage is the ideal base.

 We are located on a very quiet lane about three-quarters of a mile outside the village of Butleigh.
 It’s a pretty, fifteen minute stroll along Wood Lane to our great local pub, the Rose & Portcullis (see ‘Eat’ for details).
-Taking the other lane to the village brings you to Butleigh Post Office & Stores (open Monday to Saturday 7.30am – 7.00pm).
+Taking the other lane to the village brings you to the fabulous and very stylish new tea room 'The Drawing Room' and just beyond that Butleigh Post Office & Stores (open Monday to Saturday 7.30am – 7.00pm).

-The village of Street is about three miles away, and has a lovely outdoor public swimming pool.
-Street is well known for Millfield public school (in fact one nearby footpath skirts the school’s playing fields, from where you can admire their amazing sports facilities!) as well as Clark’s Outlet Shopping Village, a must-visit for shoppers.
+The village of Street, about three miles away, is well known for Millfield public school (in fact one nearby footpath skirts the school’s playing fields, from where you can admire their amazing sports facilities!) as well as Clark’s Outlet Shopping Village, a must-visit for shoppers.

 Just the other side of Street are RSPB Ham Wall and Shapwick Heath Nature Reserve, arguably two of the best places in the country to watch the spectacular Starling 'murmurations'.
 We include more information about how, when and where to view the starlings in your room pack.
 Just don’t forget to bring your binoculars.